oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The Threat of Malicious JavaScript {#threats}
 ==================================

 Malicious JavaScript poses a significant risk to browser-based applications.
 Attack vectors, such as cross-site scripting (XSS) or the compromise of remote code files, give an attacker the capability to run arbitrary code in the application's execution context.
-The payload that the attacker chooses to execute can be extremely simple in nature, but can also be highly sophisticated and tailored to the application.
-Real-world examples include stealing data from the page, sending requests to a backend in the name of the user, and stealing tokens from available storage mechanisms.
+This malicious code is not isolated from the main application's code in any way.
+Consequentially, the malicious code can not only take control of the running execution context, but can also perform actions within the application's origin.
+Concretely, this means that the malicious code can steal data from the current page, interact with other same-origin browsing contexts, send requests to a backend from within the application's origin, steal data from origin-based storage mechanisms (e.g., localStorage, IndexedDB), etc.

 When analyzing the security of browser-based applications in light of the presence of malicious JS, it is crucial to realize that the __malicious JavaScript code has the same privileges as the legitimate application code__.
 When the application code can access variables or call functions, the malicious JS code can do exactly the same.
 Furthermore, the malicious JS code can tamper with the regular execution flow of the application, as well as with any application-level defenses, since they are typically controlled from within the application.
 For example, the attacker can remove or override event listeners, modify the behavior of built-in functions (prototype pollution), and stop pages in frames from loading.